ehovers10/dci/_chapters/collaborative-update-semantics.md

 ## Scoreboards and best systems

-David Lewis' {% include ref.html id='lewis1979f' %} conversational {% include concept.html word='scoreboard' %} has been incredibly fruitful as a tool in understanding the interpretive effects of utterances in conversation.
-Many contemporary theoris of the semantico-pragmatic impact of utterances invoke the scoreboard model, with their differences being primarily in regards to the number, function, and arrangement of the various lights and placards that fill the recording surface.

-The scoreboard is the logical platform on which the conversation is built.
-It serves as a record of the contributions that have been made to the conversation, and it dictates both whether an utterance is deemed to provide an acceptable contribution to the conversation and how acceptable utterances are interpreted.
+David Lewis' {% include ref.html id='lewis1979f' %} suggestion that utterances in a conversation function as updates to values housed in the various slots of a conversational {% include concept.html word='scoreboard' %} posits a logical platform on which the conversation is built.
+The scoreboard serves as a record of the contributions that have been made to the conversation, and it dictates both whether an utterance is deemed to provide an acceptable contribution to the conversation and how acceptable utterances are interpreted.
 A crucial feature of the scoreboard it is not merely a list of unstructured information; the information is formatted in such a way to maximize its robustness and simplicity as an interpretive tool.
 As a first pass, we can think of the scoreboard as a field of slots with participants to the conversation wielding a set of pegs.
 There is a many-to-one relationship between pegs and slots, but certain pegs can only fit in certain slots.
 The pegs represent the inquiry specific content of utterances, while the slots are features of conversation generally, determined by the nature of the inquiry that it implements.

 But before we get to the question of what bells and pulleys come attached to conversational scoreboards, we face the question of what the posit of such a recording surface amounts to, and where this crucial interpretive device would be instantiated.
 Lewis frames his preferred answer as such: